Survivor of Rittenhouse shootings says he tried to disarm U.S. teen | Law-Order

 Survivor of Rittenhouse shootings says he tried to disarm U.S. teen

-Rittenhouse's lawyers sought to portray Grosskreutz as dishonest, noting that he had omitted being armed in his initial police interview.
-Under questioning, he acknowledged he was pointing his pistol in Rittenhouse's general direction when the teenager fired.
-Grosskreutz said he never intended to use his pistol.
+Rittenhouse's lawyers sought to portray Grosskreutz as dishonest, noting that he had did not tell the police in his initial interview that he was armed, and pointing out some inconsistencies in his early accounts of that night.
+The jury was shown video of an earlier encounter between Rittenhouse and Grosskreutz in which the teen said he was going to the police.

-Grosskreutz said he exchanged a few words with Rittenhouse when the teen passed him in the street after hearing gunfire.
-He did not know at the time that Rittenhouse had just fatally shot Joseph Rosenbaum, 36, a few blocks away.
-As protesters pursued Rittenhouse, some shouting things like "Get his ass!", the teen stumbled to the ground and fired at an unidentified male who kicked him.
-He then shot Anthony Huber, 26, who swung a skateboard at him.
-Rittenhouse has been charged with killing Huber and Rosenbaum and attempting to kill Grosskreutz.
-He has pleaded not guilty and is expected to testify he acted in self-defense.
+Grosskreutz did not know at the time that Rittenhouse had just fatally shot Joseph Rosenbaum, 36, but he had heard gunfire and said he began to worry for the teen's safety as protesters pursued him down the street.
+Grosskreutz said he followed Rittenhouse as protesters shouted things like "Get his ass!" and as the teen stumbled to the ground.
+Grosskreutz said he saw Rittenhouse shoot Anthony Huber, 26, who had swung a skateboard at him, and that caused him to freeze, take a step back and put his hands in the air.

-Grosskreutz, who was approaching the teen, froze after Huber was shot, took a step back and raised his hands above his head while still holding his pistol, according to video evidence and a criminal complaint filed days after the shootings last year.
-Grosskreutz said on Monday that while he had his hands in the air he believed Rittenhouse had "re-racked" his rifle, effectively loading another round into the chamber so the gun was ready to fire.
-Grosskreutz said he interpreted that to mean the "defendant wasn’t accepting my surrender."

 Under cross-examination, Rittenhouse's attorney sought to establish that Grosskreutz had pursued the teen with intent to harm him - an assertion Grosskreutz denied.
 The attorney also pressed Grosskreutz on why he did not tell police in an interview right after the shooting that he was armed.
 "You omitted the fact that you ran up on him and had a Glock pistol in your hand," Corey Chirafisi said.

-Chirafisi showed a photo around the time Rittenhouse fired to try to portray Grosskreutz as a threat, saying the teen did not fire when Grosskreutz's hands were up and only did so when he dropped his hands and moved toward Rittenhouse.
+Chirafisi showed a photo around the time Rittenhouse fired his AR-15-style rifle to try to portray Grosskreutz as a threat, saying the teen did not fire when his hands were up and only did so when he dropped his hands and moved toward Rittenhouse.
 "You agree your firearm is pointing at Mr. Rittenhouse, correct?"
 Chirafisi asked.

 A video shown to the jury of a newly wounded Grosskreutz with a chunk of his bicep missing further drove home the violence of the night.
 Several jurors appeared to grimace and avert their eyes from the screen.